M66B/FairEmail/FAQ.md

 See [here](https://stackoverflow.com/questions/44410675/supported-html-tags-on-android-textview) for which HTML tags are supported.

-You can for example past this into the signature field:
+You can for example paste this into the signature field:

 This is *italic*, this is *bold* and this is [a link](https://example.org).

+Alternatively, you can use the button *Edit as HTML*.

 <br />